TechLabs-Berlin/st21-what-the-wine/README.md

 - Meeting with Data Science about creating a backend **KW21**
 - Add a search form, a results page and a single wine page.
+- work on the search query, the dataset and the single wine page.